digidotcom/xbee-java/examples/communication/SendSerialDataAsyncSample/ReadMe.txt

   -------------
     1) Insert the 64-bit address of the receiver XBee module in the MainApp class.
-       Find the 64-bit address labeled on the back of the device, a 16 character string that follows the format 0013A20040XXXXXX.
+       Find the 64-bit address labeled on the back of the device, which is a 16 character string that follows the format 0013A20040XXXXXX.

     2) Plug the XBee radios into the XBee adapters and connect them to your